 Opportunists

-This class includes but is not limited to Bots, Worms, Mass Malware, Script Kiddies.
-They are opportunistic in the way that they move on if they don't find a particular known vulnerability.
-The sophistication is relatively low and to compensate for it they use large scale.
+This class covers bots, worms, mass malware, and script kiddies.
+They are opportunistic in the sense that they move on if they don't find a particular known vulnerability.
+Sophistication is relatively low, and to compensate they operate at scale.

 Targeting Opportunists

-Keywords : Targeted at a particular organisation, continuous probing, more sophisticated, more motivated
+Keywords: targeted at a specific organisation, continuous probing, more sophistication, more motivation.

 Attacker Pyramid

-Below you see, what I call, an Attacker Pyramid.
-The pyramid on the left shows the 4 attacker classes, the surface area indicates the amount of threat agents within that class.
-The pyramid on the right displays the Asset the attacker class is after and the surface area is an indicative of the value that these assets represent for the business.
+The diagram below shows what I call the Attacker Pyramid.
+The left-hand pyramid shows the four attacker classes; the surface area of each layer indicates the relative number of threat agents in that class.
+The right-hand pyramid shows the assets each class is after, with the surface area indicating the relative value those assets represent to the business.

 Attacker Classes and Sophistication

-The Pyramids above can be complemented by an inverse Pyramid representing the Motivation / Sophistication and Funding.
+The pyramids above can be complemented by an inverse pyramid representing motivation, sophistication and funding.

 Attacker Class Triad